 There was supposed to be a ceasefire in about an hour, maybe an hour and a half.
-We had traveled east from Nasiriya towards Basra, hooked up with Highway 8 and we started travelling south towards Kuwait City.
+We had traveled east from Nasiriya towards Basra, hooked up with Highway 80 and we started travelling south towards Kuwait City.
 And we came across this…just a single lorry, kind of in the middle of a double-lane highway.
-I was with a public affairs officer with the US Army and he said: “I don’t really get my jollies out of making pictures of dead people.”
-And I said: “If I don’t make pictures like this, people like my mother will think what they see in war is what they see in movies.”
+I was with a public affairs officer with the US Army and he said: “I don’t really get my jollies out of making pictures of dead people”.
+And I said: “If I don’t make pictures like this, people like my mother will think what they see in war is what they see on the movies”.

 He didn’t try to stop me, he let me go and I just went over there.
 And he might have been the driver of the truck, he might have been the passenger, but he had been burned alive and it appears as though he’s trying to lift himself up and out of the truck.
 I don’t know who he was or what he did.
 I don’t know if he was a good man, a family man or a bad guy or a terrible soldier or anything like that.
 But I do know that he fought for his life and thought it was worth fighting for.
 And he’s frozen, he’s burned in place just kind of frozen in time in this last ditch effort to save his life.
 At the time it was just something… well, I better make a picture of this.
 I thought there might have been better pictures.
 I literally shot two frames and moved on to other things and I didn’t really think a whole lot about it.

 The first Gulf War was done entirely under the US Department of Defense Pool system, which means any press organisation that was a member of that pool had access to everyone else’s work.
 The film was processed and when the image got to the AP office in New York, they all made copies for themselves to show people but then they pulled it off the wire.
 They deemed it was too sensitive, too graphic even for the editors.